Passeriformes / Sturnidae / Spodiopsar

 Distribution & Habitat

-The breeding range spans central and northeastern China, Korea, Japan, and southeastern Siberia.
-Birds from colder northern regions migrate south for winter, reaching southern and eastern China, South Korea, southern Japan, Taiwan, and northern Vietnam.
-Vagrants have been recorded in the Philippines, Thailand, Myanmar, and notably in Homer, Alaska in 1998, likely having arrived by ship.
-The species inhabits woodland, farmland, and open country, and has readily adapted to urban parks and gardens, being most common in lowland areas up to approximately 700 meters elevation.
+The breeding range covers central and north-east China, Korea, Japan, and south-east Siberia.
+In winter, birds migrate south to southern and eastern China, South Korea, southern Japan, Taiwan, and northern Vietnam.
+Vagrants have reached the Philippines, Thailand, and Myanmar, with a record from Homer, Alaska in 1998.
+It is most common in lowland areas, usually below 700m in Japan.

 Behavior & Ecology

-The diet is varied, consisting of fruit and insects including mole crickets.
-The breeding season extends from March to July, during which pairs often raise two clutches.
-Nests are constructed in tree holes, building crevices, or provided nestboxes.
-Females lay four to nine eggs, which are incubated for 14 to 15 days.
-Young birds fledge 13 to 15 days after hatching.
-The species is known for its loud, monotonous call consisting of a series of harsh, creaking notes.
+The diet includes fruit and insects such as mole crickets.
+The breeding season lasts from March to July, often with two clutches laid.
+Nests are built in holes in trees or buildings, or in nestboxes.
+Four to nine eggs are laid and incubated for 14 to 15 days.
+Young fledge 13 to 15 days after hatching.

 Source: Wikipedia · CC BY-SA 3.0